mobiusklein/mzdata/docs/writer_tutorial.md

 #         writer.set_spectrum_count(reader.len() as u64)
 #     }
 #
-    // Write spectra out one at a time for spec in reader {
+    // Write spectra out one at a time, by reference for spec in reader {
         writer.write(&spec)?;
     }